Vithushiyan/SSD-OAuth-2.0/README.md

 3. Open a new terminal in SSD-OAuth-2.0 folder

-4. Install the node modules using this command npm i
+4. Install the node modules using 'npm i' command

-5. Run the server.js using this command npm start
+5. Run the server.js using 'npm start' command

 6. Visit ‘http://localhost:4000/’ in your browser.